uvd540/asteroids-odin/README.md

 ## TODO:
 - Alternatives for running program that works in Chrome (annoying to have to use server...)

+## Web build in my Hot Reload template

+I have updated my Odin + Raylib + Hot Reload template with similar capabilities: https://github.com/karl-zylinski/odin-raylib-hot-reload-game-template -- Note that it's just for making a _release build_, no hot reloading is supported with the web version!

 ## Questions?

 Ask questions in my gamedev Discord: https://discord.gg/4FsHgtBmFK